The title of this post may sound harsh, but I firmly believe that it is fair.

 I’d like to remind everyone including Greg Watts that the NZSA claims to represent its members.
 It also claims to act in the best interest of the public, both of whom they should be accountable to.

 Quite why Greg Watts has failed to respond remains a mystery.
 He has claimed time and time again that the NZSA has nothing to hide, yet continues to evade my questions.
 As I have pointed out numerous times, if there is no corruption going on then surely the NZSA would have no objection to fronting up and responding!

 An Inept Misleading Organisation?

-The big question I’d like to know is how many of the NZSA members are actually aware of how the the organisation is run, and if they are aware then do they really want to be associated with an organisation that seems to have no accountably for its actions.
+The big question I’d like to know is how many of the NZSA members are actually aware of how the organisation is run?
+If they are aware then do they really want to be associated with an organisation that seems to have no accountability for its actions.

-Given the failure of the NZSA to represent its members, along with its failure to act to improve vehicle security standards.
-Oh and let’s not forget its failure to respond to fair and simple questions, or to act in the interest of the public who are at mercy to its misleading Star rating system, it is clear that as Executive Officer, Greg Watts is failing to do his job.
+Given the failure of the NZSA to represent its members, along with its failure to act to improve vehicle security standards, it is clear that as Executive Officer, Greg Watts is failing to do his job.

 Come April 2012 when fees are due I will not be renewing my membership.
 Well, certainly not unless I see a major shakeup in the NZSA, and for that heads will need to roll!